Musubi42/EpitechDocs/docs/User-guide/DashboardOverview.md

 ![Widget of a joke](/Widgets/News.png)

+You can click on the source button (bottom right) to access the article on the original website.

 By clicking on the gear, in the top right corner of the News widget,<br/>
 You will be able to update the kind of News you want,<br/>
 Or delete the News widget.